takodan/2024_Meta_Backend/4_Introduction_to_Databases.md

     2. composite key: two or more attributes to form a unique value.
     3. primary key: a selected candidate key.
     4. alternate key: a candidate key not selected as the primary key.
-    5. reference a unique key in another table.
+    5. foreign key: reference a unique key in another table.
 10. Table structure<br/>
 <img src=".\4_resource\structure.webp" alt="SQL Table structure" width="50%"/>